Keybored02/Geeetech-A10M-Chimera-mod/README.md

 # Geeetech A10M Chimera mod
-A guide on how to install an E3D Chimera hotend on the Geeetech A10M
+A guide on how to install an E3D Chimera hotend on the Geeetech A10M, A20M, A30M and how to apdat other boards fro dual extrusion.

 # Summary